If you are offered a pay rise in response to handing in your resignation, we would advise you to proceed with caution.

 1. Why did you want to leave in the first place?

+Think back to the reasons that led you to seek a new opportunity: did you feel undervalued?
+Were there no growth opportunities?
+Did you no longer feel aligned with the company's values?
 If you were feeling undervalued, frustrated or keen for a new challenge, these things are not likely to change.

 2. Why did it take a resignation to prompt the pay rise?